Connect with top-rated mesothelioma specialists at a cancer center near you, who will personalize treatment options based on your diagnosis.

 Alternatively, immunotherapy side effects may mimic the appearance of COVID-19, which can prompt physicians to postpone treatment during an outbreak in order to make an accurate diagnosis.

 During an outbreak, hospitals and medical care are in especially high demand.
-Increased wait times and decreased availability of medications and supplies can hinder the quality of accessible treatment.
+Increased wait times and decreased availability of medications and supplies can hinder the quality of accessible treatment for mesothelioma.

 Because mesothelioma primarily attacks the lining of the lungs and thoracic cavity, a respiratory disease, such as COVID-19, can be especially dangerous.